pradeepkarthik77/simplecalculator/README.md

 # Simple Calculator

-## A mandatory start to Android Developement, this project is my first insight into the world of Android Developement
+## A mandatory start to Android Developement, this project is my try in programming Android apps in Java.